Design an optimal storage strategy for your cloud workload

 Persistence

-Lifetime of the disk Lifetime of the disk Ephemeral (data lives until the VM is stopped or deleted) Lifetime of the Filestore instance Lifetime of the volume Lifetime of the bucket
+Lifetime of the disk Lifetime of the disk Ephemeral (data is lost when the VM is stopped or deleted) Lifetime of the Filestore instance Ephemeral (data is lost when the instance is deleted) Lifetime of the volume Lifetime of the bucket

 Availability